JustMarvell/BUFF_NAI/README.md

 # BUFF_NAI

-A fully local, offline AI Voice TTS.
+A fully local, offline AI TTS.

 ### Stages (project-level roadmap)
-Stage 1 — Push-to-talk - [v] Complete
+Stage 1 — Push-to-talk — [x] Complete
-- The core loop: hold a button, speak, get transcribed, get a reply from a local LLM, hear it spoken back.
+- The core loop: hold a button in a GUI window, speak, get transcribed, get a reply from a local LLM, hear it spoken back.
 Fully local, no cloud.

 Stage 2 — Hands-free / wake-word mode — Not started
 - Always-listening mode instead of holding a button.
 Requires voice activity detection (VAD) so the assistant knows when you're speaking without a manual trigger.